-Schlerotherapy is a minimally invasive procedure done by our aesthetic specialist to treat uncomplicated spider veins and reticular veins on the legs.
+Schlerotherapy is a minimally invasive procedure done by our aesthetic specialist in Orange County, San Diego, and Riverside to treat uncomplicated spider veins and reticular veins on the legs.
 The procedure involves the injection of a solution into the affected areas to remove the unwanted and unsightly veins.

 Schlerotherapy has been the “Gold Standard” of treatment for spider veins since the 1920s!
 Injection of a solution is done to sclerose the unwanted veins and improve the legs’ aesthetic appearance.
 As the vascular laser technology as improved, some prefer these treatments to the micro-injection procedures, if the vessels are not complicated or too large.
 The best method or combination of methods can be determined at a consultation.